go-go-golems/glazed/README.md

-# dd-cli - Command line client for the Datadog API
+# glazed - format your structured data for CLI application output

+> Add the icing to your structured data!

-This is a small program I needed to read the RUM data from DataDog's API, so that I could run analytics on some of our custom events.
+This is a small library that makes it easy to output structured data in a rich variety of ways:

-I don't plan to build it out further than my personal needs, but it might be of interest to somebody.
+- flatten nested objects into rows
+- format human-readable tables
+- filter and rename columns
+- export in CSV, JSON, markdown, html, text
+- use go templates to customize output
+- helper functions for integrating with cobra